mortang2410/dotfiles/README.md

 Pressing `q:` will triggle cmdwin editing (':h comdwin'); keep pressing `C-c` to quit.
 Press `C-n` and `C-p` during snippets to jump to next / prev positions.
 Be careful to check that `jsregexp` (used for transformation) is working for LuaSnip by using `_hex` snippet in latex.
 See [here](https://stackoverflow.com/questions/57381007/vscode-if-else-conditions-in-user-defined-snippet?rq=1) to learn about transformations.

 For latex and vimtex, check help of 'vimtex and friends'.
 Use `cse` to change surrounding environment.
+See [this series](https://www.ejmastnak.com/tutorials/vim-latex/luasnip/) for more help.